Frequently Asked Questions

 Yes.
 People on Social Welfare Benefits & Jobseekers wishing to participate on The Open College’s extensive range of training courses, may be eligible to avail of Department of Employment Affairs and Social Protection (DEASP) funding or Technical Employment Support Grant (TESG) funding to facilitate their entry to a particular training programme.

-The allocation of funding for participation on our courses, will be solely at the discretion of the DSP – Social Welfare facilitator and will be dependent upon the availability of funding at the time of application and the applicant’s ability to satisfy the eligibility criteria.
+The allocation of funding for participation on our courses, will be solely at the discretion of the DEASP – Social Welfare facilitator and will be dependent upon the availability of funding at the time of application and the applicant’s ability to satisfy the eligibility criteria.

 Occasionally employers fund courses fully or partially.
 Local Charitable Organisations may assist with fee contributions, if approached.